Band Dynamics: Silence vs. Playing

 Finding Guitar Parts

 Next, we could try and find a small guitar part that’s there but not there.
 Something that adds to the song but isn’t in your face.

 Sometimes it’s best to break what you’re playing down to triads.
 We can easily find chord inversions of all the chords which sit close to each other.
 Give it a go!
 The best string set for this is the 4th, 3rd and 2nd strings.

 Firstly it will cut down your movement and will make you have a thin sound.
 You’ll be there, but not noticeable.
 This is a great skill to have and use, especially when playing with multiple guitarists or keyboard players.
 They usually hog a lot of the sound space!
 Hey, show ‘em this article!

 Another way to be small is to lock with the hi-hat and play 8th notes.
 In terms of what to play, copy the bass line or something really simple.
 Focus on getting the timing right so that you disappear into the background.

 You can try sticking to the 6th string.
 Slide up and down to make the chord changes.
 Instead, you could try to find the root notes over the two middle strings.
-This works greats for verses with full chords for the choruses.
+These ideas are superb for verses with full chords for the choruses.

 2 note chords